driskull/framework-samples-js/README.md

 ## Instructions
 See the powerpoint in the root directory for more information.
 These demos were presented at the 2013 Developer Summit in Palm Springs CA.

+### IIS

+By Default, some versions of IIS may not include json as a mime type.
+Be sure to [Add a mime type](https://technet.microsoft.com/en-us/library/cc725608%28v=ws.10%29.aspx) for JSON support.

  [New to Github?
 Get started here.](https://github.com/)

 ## Requirements